marko-js/marko/packages/marko/docs/getting-started.md

 # Getting started

+## Setup

+### Marko Run (Recommended)

+[Marko Run](https://github.com/marko-js/run) makes it easy to get started with little to no config and is the recommended starting point for a new Marko project.

+To set up your project:

+1. `npm init marko -- -t basic`
+2. `cd ./<PROJECT_NAME>`
+3. `npm run dev`

+Open `src/routes/_index/+page.marko` in your editor to change the index page.
+See the [routing documentation](https://github.com/marko-js/run#file-based-routing) to learn how to add additional pages to your project.

+### Other setups

-The easiest way to get started with Marko is to use the [Try Online](https://markojs.com/try-online) feature.
-You can just open it in another tab and follow along.
-If you'd rather develop locally, check out the [Installation](./installing.md) page.
+If you just want to test out Marko in your browser, use the [Try Online](https://markojs.com/try-online) feature.
+You can open it in another tab and follow along.
+For other setups, check out the [Installation](./installing.md) page.

 ## Hello world